TankEngine-ish/Algorithm-Visualizer-/README.md

 An index pointing at the current element indicates the position of the sort.
 At the beginning of the sort (index=0), the current value is compared to the adjacent value to the left.
 If the value is greater than the current value, no modifications are made to the list; this is also the case if the adjacent value and the current value are the same numbers.

-However, if the adjacent value to the left of the current value is lesser, then the adjacent value position is moved to the left, and only stops moving to the left if the value to the left of it is lesser.Despite its simplicity, Insertion sort is quite inefficient compared to quicksort, merge sort etc.
+However, if the adjacent value to the left of the current value is lesser, then the adjacent value position is moved to the left, and only stops moving to the left if the value to the left of it is lesser.
+Despite its simplicity, Insertion sort is quite inefficient compared to quicksort, merge sort etc.

 ![Alt text](<Images/Screenshot from 2023-12-16 00-03-51.png>)